evaporei/scoolite/README.md

 https://otaviopace.github.io/scoolite/doc/scoolite

-These docs are generated with this command `cargo doc --document-private-items --target-dir docs`.
+These docs are generated with this command `cargo doc --target-dir docs`.